raspberrypilearning/blockscad-coder-keyring/en/step_5.md

 title: I don't have a BlocksCAD account
 ---

-To save your project, click on `Project` in the menu bar and select `Save Blocks to your Computer`.
+To save your project, click on **Project** in the menu bar and select **Save Blocks to your Computer**.

-Give your project a recognisable name and remember where you have saved it.
+Give your project a recognisable name and remember where you save it.

-You can then use `Load Blocks from your Computer` to open the project that you have saved and continue working on it.
+You can then use **Load Blocks from your Computer** to open the project that you have saved and continue working on it.

 --- /collapse ---